About This Trip

 click to expand

 Oceanic Society is a 501(c)(3) non-profit organization dedicated to ocean conservation.
 Your participation in our whale watch helps fund conservation efforts, such as our Critter Scholars Program, which delivers life-changing ocean experiences free of charge to underserved student groups and communities in the San Francisco Bay Area.
 We also use our whale watching cruises as an opportunity to collect photographic identification data on marine mammals, which we share with a network of researchers throughout the eastern Pacific.
-You can see our recently photographed whales on Happywhale.
+You can see our recently photographed whales on Happywhale and learn more about whale fluke identification here.
 Learn more about Oceanic Society here.

 Dates & Pricing